cheng-01037/cheng-01037.github.io/_pages/about.md

 News
 ------
+\[Sep.
+2025\] Check out our new work on [automating federated learning for medical imaging with server-client agentic workflows](https://www.arxiv.org/abs/2509.23803) ! \
 \[Aug.
 2025\] Our work on [knowledge-enhanced multi-modal learning](https://arxiv.org/abs/2502.17900) has been accepted for EMNLP.
 Congratulations to Che! \
 \[Jul.
 2025\] Check out our new work on [multi-agent driven dynamic trustworthiness assessment for medical LLMs](https://arxiv.org/abs/2508.00923)! \
 \[Jun.
 2025\] Our work on [test-time adaptation for addressing concept shifts in medical image segmentation](https://arxiv.org/abs/2411.15513) has been accepted for ICCV 2025.
 Congrats to Jiayuan and all coauthors! \